Vectorial1024/EliteBionicsFramework/README.md

 Note that this list does not include the mods that are using this framework to provide actual body part max HP manipulation.

+# Natural Compatibility:

+The following mods, because of technical reasons, are perfectly compatible with EBF, and no action is required from EBF's side unless they made a breaking update:

+- Vanilla Factions Expanded - Insectoids (? feels like previously certified but forgot where)

 # Community Unification

 This mod has built-in unification with some other third-party mods that also provides body part HP changing effects.
 This is only to allow those mods to work with EBF without issues, and I do not claim ownership to those mods.